 - Monaco and Monte Carlo are often confused, so remember that Monte Carlo is the most famous district of Monaco.

 How to get to Monaco

-Nice and Monaco are relatively close to each other, so it is a great idea to plan a day trip from Nice to Monaco.
+Nice and Monaco are relatively close to each other, so it is a great idea to plan a one-day trip from Nice to Monaco.

 How to get from Nice to Monaco